m-lego/m65/notes/assembly.md

 ![diodes](pics/diodes_2.jpg)

-bend the legs on the reverse of the pcb to assure the diode is fixed in the position. bending in the opposite direction helps see picture.
+bend the legs on the reverse of the pcb to assure the diode is fixed in the position. bending in the opposite direction helps for better stability during soldering. see picture.

 ![diodes](pics/diodes_3.jpg)